There are 4 parts in the IELTS Listening Test.

 - It’s designed to be the ‘easiest’ part of the Listening Test.

-- You usually have to fill in some numbers e.g. a telephone number, a date, a price, a house number
+- You have to fill in some numbers e.g. a telephone number, a date, a price, a house number.

-- You usually have to spell something e.g. a name or an address
+- You have to spell something e.g. a name or an address.

-But don’t be fooled!
-There are many ways to lose points without realising it.
+But there are many ways to lose points without realising it.

 Here’s an example.

-I’ve written some of the tricks onto the question paper here so that you can see them in ‘real time’ but if it looks a little confusing, see my full comments below.
+I’ve written some of the tricks onto the question paper here so that you can see them, or read my full comments below.